gitCommitted/AirBnB/README.md

     }
     ```

-* Error response: Can't delete a booking that's past the start date
+* Error response: Bookings that have been started can't be deleted
-  * Status Code: 400
+  * Status Code: 403
   * Headers:
     * Content-Type: application/json
   * Body: